-Cherries refer to the fruits from several plants that belong to the Prunus genus.
+Cherries refer to fruits from several plants that belong to the Prunus genus.
 These fleshly dupes or stone fruits have many health benefits and nutrients.
-The name can also refer to the treat or plant.
+The name can also refer to the tree or plant.

 There are many varieties of cherries with the popular ones being Bing, Rainer, Queen Anne (Royal Anne), Montmorency, Morello, Lambert, Maraschino, and Balaton.

 In humans, these fruits have several benefits including helping with arthritis and any inflammatory condition, lowering blood level in diabetic people, reduces the risk of heart diseases, decreases the risk of colon cancer, improves memory, helps one to get good sleep, among others.